-From training modules to a multitude of virtual, interactive demonstrations, tutors are armed with the tools they need to lead students to success.
+From training modules to many virtual, interactive demonstrations, tutors are armed with the tools they need to lead students to success.

 Tutors are educated on why tutoring is so vital, the ins and outs of Common Core State Standards, which have been the “law of the land” in California since 2010, and best practices.

-They are prepped on how to maintain a culturally competent lens while tutoring, the different learning styles students may have, learning disabilities and how to identify them, and the study skills they should be instilling in their students.
+They are prepped on maintaining a culturally competent lens.
+At the same time, tutoring, the different learning styles students may have, learning disabilities and how to identify them, and the study skills they should be instilling in their students.

 BATA also provides rubrics for evaluating the tutor.
-Feedback is often requested from tutoring clients in order to evaluate what is going well and what could be improved.
+Feedback is often requested from tutoring clients to assess what is going well and what could be improved.

-All tutors also attend mandatory trainings for the specific video conferencing application they will be using to tutor, which is typically Zoom, but sometimes Google Meet or Microsoft Teams.
+All tutors also attend mandatory training for the specific video conferencing application they will be using to tutor, typically Zoom, but sometimes Google Meet or Microsoft Teams.

-These trainings are required prior to beginning any tutoring with students, as they cover how to best utilize the features of the software as it pertains to tutoring.
+These trainings are required before beginning any tutoring with students, as they cover how to utilize the features of the software best as it pertains to tutoring.